 - Accounts you closed voluntarily listed as “closed by lender”

-- Information and loans listed for someone who has a name that’s similar to yours
+- Information and loans listed for someone who has a name similar to yours

-Report any mistakes on each bureau’s website.
+Report any mistakes that you find by going to the bureau’s website.
 You must contact each bureau individually if the mistake is on more than one report.
-The bureau must investigate your claim and fix the mistake if there is one.
+The bureau will investigate your claim and fix the mistake.